 30-day squat challenge

-However, before you start doing 50 – 500 squats per day, take note that spot training exercises i.e. focusing on squats only will result in chunky thighs and knee problems.
+Before you start doing 50 – 500 squats per day, take note that squat reps i.e. focusing on squats only will result in chunky thighs and knee problems.

 Squatting for incontinence

 If you want to do a squat, like the ones needed for the squat toilet will also strengthen your pelvic floor muscles (the muscles responsible for urine control i.e. prevent incontinence).

 A birthing nurse also told me that you can do your Kegel exercises when you’re squatting.